The Collegian

 “American elections are very impactful for Europe and the rest of the world, especially with the war going on in Ukraine,” Burman said.
 “A big question about this election is the talk of tariffs and taxes on imported goods, which will also impact Europe.”

-This was also true for Hugo Fontaine, an international student from France, who went to the pre-watch party due to an interest in America’s influence not only with Europe but the rest of the world.
+This was also true for Hugo Fontaine, an exchange student from France, who went to the pre-watch party due to an interest in America’s influence not only with Europe but the rest of the world.

 “Anything that happens is going to have repercussions at home,” he said.